 4. RNA toxicity

 Cellular toxicity of transcribed repeat expansions is an increasingly recognised disease mechanism, particularly among neurogenetic conditions such as myotonic dystrophy [57].
 Repetitive RNA sequences adopt different secondary and tertiary structures depending on their sequence and these molecules form RNA foci within cell nuclei [57].
 Here they can bind and sequester important cellular factors, leading to secondary dysregulation of processes such as transcription, splicing and RNA transport.
 RNA foci are invariably reported in the presence of the C9orf72 repeat expansion and it appears that each focus represents a single molecule of the transcribed expansion [19,20,58].
 The (GGGGCC)n sequence in C9orf72 lends itself to formation of RNA G-quadruplexes and such structures have been identified in vitro using such sequences [59–61].
-G-quadruplexes can take one of several forms and the C9orf72 repeat has been shown to form two distinct antiparallel quadruplexes both with four G-quartets and three edgewise loops [62].
+G-quadruplexes can take one of several conformations and in its DNA form the C9orf72 repeat has been shown to adopt two distinct antiparallel quadruplexes both with four G-quartets and three lateral (edgewise) loops, while the RNA version of the repeat has been shown to adopt a parallel quadruplex topology again with stacks of four G-quartets but this time linked with three propeller (chain-reversal) loops [62].
 It is known that the antisense sequence of the repeat (CCCCGG)n is transcribed and forms antisense foci but these antisense RNA repeats cannot form G-quadruplexes and their structural conformation has not yet been formally resolved [50].
 While the C-rich antisense DNA strand of the repeat has been shown to form an i-motif structure, RNA is thought less likely to form such structures under physiological conditions [63–65].

 Despite multiple attempts, it has proved somewhat difficult to consistently identify the factors binding to RNA foci in C9orf72 expansion-positive cells.
 This is likely to partially reflect the relative promiscuity with which RNA-binding proteins (RBPs) bind to RNA.
 Reported binding factors include ADARBP, hnRNP-H, SRSF1, hnRNP-A3, hnRNP-A1, Pur-α, SRSF2, hnRNP-F, ALYREF and nucleolin [41,42,60,66–71].
 Among the factors that have been reported to bind by multiple independent studies, one appears to be Pur-α, an ubiquitously expressed multifunctional protein that among other things acts as a transcriptional regulator.
 Pur-α also interacts with SRSF1, a splicing factor that has itself been implicated in binding C9orf72 RNA foci.
 Another particular RBP that has been identified by multiple studies to bind the C9orf72 repeat expansion is heterogeneous ribonucleoprotein H (hnRNP-H) [66,72–74]. hnRNP-H sequestration has been shown to lead to abnormal splicing of its known targets within the brains of C9orf72 patients [74].
 Furthermore, the magnitude of splicing dysregulation in these patients has been shown to broadly correlate with disease severity, raising the prospect that analysis of splicing could provide a quantitative measure or indeed a biomarker for ALS/FTD.